 Asset-liability management is supplemented with various internal policies and limits.
-The management of asset classes is centralised to control aggregation of risk and provide a consistent approach to constructing portfolios as well as the selection process of external asset managers.
-As part of the annual Strategic Asset Allocation process, different asset strategies are simulated and stressed in order to evaluate the 'optimal' portfolio (given return objectives and risk constraints).
-The management of asset classes is centralised to control aggregation of risk, and provide a consistent approach to constructing portfolios as well as the selection process of external asset managers.
-Limits are set on the concentration of investments by single issuers and certain asset classes, and we limit on the level of illiquid investments.
-Further, the Company's investment guidelines do not permit the use of leverage in any of the fixed maturity portfolios.
+As part of the annual Strategic Asset Allocation process, whereby target allocations for the various asset classes are set for the forthcoming period, different strategic asset classes are simulated and stressed to evaluate the 'optimal' portfolio (given return objectives and risk constraints).
+The management of asset classes is centralized to control aggregation of risk, and provide a consistent approach to constructing portfolios as well as the selection process of external asset managers.
+Limits are set on the concentration of investments by single issuers and certain asset classes, and we limit the level of illiquid investments.
 Investment portfolios are stress tested using historical and hypothetical scenarios to analyse the impact of unusual market conditions and to ensure potential investment losses remain within risk appetite.